UMM-CSci/edsger/doc/developer/expression-format.md

-:and   -- logical AND           -- any number of booleans :or    -- logical OR            -- any number of booleans :not   -- logical NOT           -- one boolean :implies -- logical implication -- two booleans
+:and   -- logical AND           -- any number of booleans :or    -- logical OR            -- any number of booleans :not   -- logical NOT           -- one boolean :implies -- logical implication -- first operand implies the second
 ```

 That list should be enough to get us going, but we'll want the following in the
 future.

 ```
-:greater       -- greater than (>)      -- any number of integers :less          -- less than (<)         -- any number of integers :element-of    -- self-explanetory name -- two operands, second is a set :strict-subset -- subset, but not equal -- two sets :subset        --                       -- two sets :union         --                       -- two sets :intersection  --                       -- two sets
+:greater-than  -- greater than (>)      -- any number of integers, in decending order :less-than     -- less than (<)         -- any number of integers, in ascending order :element-of    -- self-explanetory name -- two operands, second is a set :strict-subset -- subset, but not equal -- first operand is a strict subset of the second :subset-of     --                       -- first operand is a subset of the second :union         --                       -- two sets :intersection  --                       -- two sets
 ```